Constitution & By-Laws

 SECTION II.
 AMENDMENTS

-By-Laws may be amended upon ratification by two-thirds of Company members.
+By-Laws may be amended upon ratification by two-thirds majority of the entire

-main body of the original text; and the date and place
+shall revise the main body of the original text; and the date and place of the

 Beach Park, Illinois.